Jashwanthallenki/Vidya-Knowledge-Beyond-Words-/README.md

-# 🌈 Joyverse — Empowering Dyslexic Children Through Personalized Play
+# 🌈 Vidya — Empowering Dyslexic Children Through Personalized Play

 > “Every child is gifted.
 They just unwrap their gifts at different times.”
 > — Inspired by *Taare Zameen Par*